- Declaration on Just TransitionSolidarity and Just Transition Silesia Declaration by the Polish Presidency adopted at the Katowice Summit

 - Business Engagement in Implementing National Climate Pledges & The Paris AgreementUSCIB and Major Economies Business Forum (BizMEF) report on business engagement for COP24 (2018)

-The OECD Green Growth and Sustainable Development (GGSD) Forumin Paris on 27 November 2018 addressed “Inclusive Solutions for the Green Transition: Competitiveness, jobs and social dimensions” (http://www.oecd.org/greengrowth/ggsd-2018/coverage/).
-With the support of BIAC, the IOE provided the employment and business perspective in the opening session, as well as the key business messages in discussions on jobs and green growth, and skills transition management.
+The OECD Green Growth and Sustainable Development (GGSD) Forum, held on 27 November 2018 in Paris, addressed “Inclusive Solutions for the Green Transition: Competitiveness, jobs and social dimensions”.
+The IOE, with the support of BIAC, participated in the opening session and provided the labour and business perspective The IOE also engaged in particular discussions on jobs and green growth, and skills transition management and delivered key business messages on these topics:

-Finally, we would like to draw your attention to the West & Central Africa Employers' Organisations conference, in Conakry, Guinea on 12-13 December, co-organised by the IOE and our member the National Council of Employers of Guinea (CNP-Guinée), to bring members and other experts together for an exploration of the theme “Green Economy and Sustainable Development: how to accelerate growth and job creation?
+Finally, we would also like to draw your attention to the currently ongoing West & Central Africa Employers' Organisations Meeting, in Conakry, Guinea (12-13 December) (hyperlink to website event page).
+This is a meeting co-organised by the IOE and our Member federation from Guinea, the National Council of Guinean Employers (CNP), with the aim of gathering IOE West and Central African member federations on the theme of "Green Economy and Sustainable Development: how to accelerate growth and job creation?
 Keep an eye out for our report of this meeting, coming soon!